NewsHounds

 And I do extend this to people who already own guns- when someone’s a suicide risk, they take everything that could easily be used as a weapon until the person’s no longer a danger to themselves.
 What’s wrong with the inverse?

-bemused commented 2012-12-15 06:56:21 -0500 · Flag
+Bemused commented 2012-12-15 06:56:21 -0500 · Flag

 The following has become such a trite phrase in the mouths of the foxies, but I do feel the need to thank you and your wife, along with all the serious and dedicated teachers in the world, for your service.